georgia-tech-db/evadb/docs/index.rst

 2. Save time and money
 ^^^^

-EvaDB DB **automatically** optimizes the queries to **save inference cost and query execution time** using its Cascades-style extensible query optimizer.
+EvaDB **automatically** optimizes the queries to **save inference cost and query execution time** using its Cascades-style extensible query optimizer.
 EvaDB's optimizer is tailored for AI pipelines.
 The Cascades query optimization framework has worked well in SQL database systems for several decades.
 Query optimization in EvaDB is the bridge that connects the declarative query language to efficient execution.

 EvaDB accelerates AI pipelines using a collection of optimizations inspired by SQL database systems including function caching, sampling, and cost-based operator reordering.